fefas/blog.fefas.net/jekyll/_posts/2017-06-18-what-should-a-developer-really-catch?.md

 - [Eric Evans](https://twitter.com/ericevans0)
 - [Rebecca Wirfs-Brock](https://twitter.com/rebeccawb)

-> [Eriksen Costa](https://blog.eriksen.com.br) sent me both lists when he was my
-> boss.
-Thank you!

 My recommendation is to start with _The Software Craftsman_ by _Sandro Mancuso_.

 I hope you can also find a reference to follow on those books.
 And remember, **simplicity is a keyword**.

-> Is there already any T-shirt with "Don't worry and keep it simple"?
+> _Is there already any T-shirt with "Don't worry and keep it simple"?_

+> Thank you [Eriksen Costa](https://blog.eriksen.com.br) for sending both lists
+> when you were my boss and also thank you [Eduardo
-> Thanks [@edudobay](https://twitter.com/esdobay) for helping me with typo and
+> Dobay](https://twitter.com/esdobay) for helping me with typo and english
-> english mistakes.
+> mistakes.